Local Hour: Zas Is In A Bed

 There's like three players on FSU that can play for Miami right now.
 Miami has more talent, but these games don't often come down to that.

-Play that sound, please, of Conor McGregor to put a loop on the segment and coffee drinking of Conor McGregor introducing himself to people by just crushing whichever Diaz brother this was.
+Play that sound, please, of Conor McGregor to put a loop on the segment in coffee drinking of Connor McGregor introducing himself to people by just crushing whichever Diaz brother this was.

-Hey, Connor, Nate, it's Shane Wells with CNBC.
+Hey Connor, Nate is Shane Wells with CNBC.
 How are you?
 Very good.

 How are you?
-I'm going to talk about money because we are the business network and the business of the USC and all that.
+I'm going to talk about money because we are the business network and the business of the U.S.

-I'll take over from here, Nate.
+We'll take over from here Nate.
 You can bounce.

 Take a coffee break, Nate.